Land and Water Conservation

 - Applicant’s labor, equipment, and materials

 Comprehensive planning documents required.
-See Manual 2 Planning Policies for details.
+See Manual 2 Planning Policies and Guidelines for details.

 - Land acquisition